BullWhip Effect in Supply Chain: Causes and Solutions

 Integration Capabilities

-Order Automation and Visibility
+Order Optimization and Visibility

 Efficient Supplier Management